bellewills/Global-Perspectives-Blog/content/blog/speaker3.md

 Some technologists argue that encryption should be absolute to protect civil liberties.
 Others argue that lawful access is essential for justice and public safety.
 I find myself caught between these perspectives—wanting to protect privacy, but aware of how encryption can be abused.

 #### 6) Did you agree or disagree with the ideas the speaker covered?
 Why?
 Why not?
-I agreed with Dr Gardham’s insistence that mathematical guarantees are essential in today’s cybersecurity.
-But I felt a gnawing scepticism about FHE’s real-world viability right now.
-The computational overhead feels like a barrier that can’t be ignored, especially for sectors like healthcare where speed matters as much as privacy.
+I agreed with Dr Gardham: in today’s cybersecurity, mathematical guarantees aren’t optional — they’re essential.
+But I couldn’t shake a quiet scepticism about fully homomorphic encryption.
+Right now, the computational load still feels like a major hurdle — especially in fields like healthcare, where speed is as vital as privacy.

 This left me torn.
 FHE represents hope—but also frustration at how theoretical solutions often outpace what’s practical.
 Are we solving the right problems, or just proving we can?

 I wanted more discussion on real-world adoption—not just what’s possible, but what’s feasible today.

 #### 7) What role do you think the technology or concepts from this talk could play in influencing society in future?
-FHE and PQ cryptography could reshape digital trust.
-They hold the potential to redefine privacy, making it possible to process data securely, even in the cloud.
-That idea felt empowering—like putting control back in the hands of individuals, not just institutions.
+FHE and post-quantum cryptography could reshape digital trust — redefining privacy by allowing secure data processing, even in the cloud.
+That idea felt empowering: a shift toward giving individuals, not just institutions, control over their own data.

 But again, the human element lingered.
 Even with perfect encryption, who decides when it’s used?
 These technologies could create a safer digital world, or they could deepen the divide between those who can afford them and those who can’t.